 Facilities were asked to report the number of scientific contributions per year attributable to the use of their resources.
-As shown in Figure 7, the total number of scientific contributions for all 12 facilities, averaged over the last three years, amounted to roughly 3,300 per year.
-Two-thirds of the publications were linked to Compute Canada.
-A bibliometric analysis performed on the scientific publications reported by Compute Canada users in the last two years of support through the MSI Fund showed that "on a field-weighted basis, citation indices for Compute Canada-enabled publications are at least 90 percent greater than the world average and almost 30 percent above the Canadian average."
+As shown on Figure 7, the average number of scientific contributions for all 12 facilities amounts to roughly 3,300 per year.
+Two-thirds of the publications are linked to Compute Canada.
+A bibliometric analysis performed on the scientific publications reported by Compute Canada users in the last two years of support through the MSI Fund shows that "on a fieldweighted basis, citation indices for Compute Canada-enabled publications are at least 90 percent greater than the world average and almost 30 percent above the Canadian average."

-Approximately 3,300 scientific contributions were reported each year
+3,300 scientific contributions were reported each year

 Figure 7: Annual number of scientific contributions reported by each facility averaged over the last three fiscal years of the funding cycle (2014 to 2017).
-As discussed in Appendix A, the reported number of scientific contributions are often, if not always, underestimates.